Strategy-proof allocation with outside option: Applications

 \item for all $ \succsim_I $ with $ C_{ir}(\succsim_I)\neq \emptyset $, $ \psi(\succsim_I)\in C_{ir}(\succsim_I) $. \end{enumerate} \end{proposition}

-To prove Proposition \ref{prop:singlevalued:core}, we briefly introduce S\"{o}nmez's model and the two core notions.
-In the model every agent is endowed with a finite set of indivisible objects.
-An allocation assigns all objects to agents and every object is assigned to one agent.
-Let $ a(i) $ denote the set of objects assigned to agent $ i $ in an allocation $ a $.
-Let $ \w $ denote the initial allocation (i.e., the endowment).
-S\"{o}nmez makes two assumptions on agents' preferences: \begin{itemize} \item Assumption A: for all $ \succsim_i\in \mathcal{R}_i $ and all $ a\in \mathcal{A}$, $ a \sim_i \w \Leftrightarrow a(i)=\w(i)$.
+S\"{o}nmez's model is a special case of ours.
+Specifically, in S\"{o}nmez's model every agent $ i $ is endowed with a finite set of indivisible objects $ \w(i) $, which we interpret as $ i $'s outside option.
+A deterministic allocation $ a $ assigns every object to an agent.
+We use $ a(i) $ to denote the set of objects assigned to $ i $.
+S\"{o}nmez makes two assumptions on agents' preference domains, which are stronger than our NI and Richness: \begin{itemize} \item Assumption A: for all $ \succsim_i\in \mathcal{R}_i $ and all $ a\in \mathcal{A}$, $ a \sim_i \w \Leftrightarrow a(i)=\w(i)$.